Hermann Axen: German Democratic Republic

 The June 1953 uprising alarmed the East German leadership more than was apparent at the time.
 East German news broadcasts played down the wave of violently suppressed strikes and street protests, but many listeners in and close to Berlin were also able to listen to radio reports transmitted from West Berlin and received a different set of reports.
 The Central Committee's "Agitprop" secretary felt unable to pretend that nothing was happening, but his public response concentrated on the western broadcasts: he was able to deliver a suitably reassuring statement that the Soviet government would intervene with the western powers, and with its agents "roll up the whole West Berlin problem".
 Within days a major exercise in blame allocation followed, accompanied by sackings and demotions within the government.
 Those whom Walter Ulbricht mistrusted least tended to be those who, like him, had spent the Nazi years exiled in Moscow.
-That Hermann Axen had chosen to flee not to Moscow but to Paris back in 1938 had avoided the risk of being caught up in Stalin's purges, but fifteen years later it meant that while the country was led by Walter Ulbricht, Hermann Axen would never be a complete political insider.
+That Axen had chosen to flee not to Moscow but to Paris back in 1938 had avoided the risk of being caught up in Stalin's purges, but fifteen years later it meant that while the country was led by Walter Ulbricht, Axen would never be a complete political insider.
 It was also self-evident that the events of June 1953 had represented a major "Agitprop" failure.
 Axen shared the responsibility for failing to curb the effectiveness of the ideological counter-offensive and the popularisation of the vernacular of the "Fascist Putsch".
-Hermann Axen retained his membership of the Central Committee, but he was stripped of his special secretarial responsibilities within it.
+Axen retained his membership of the Central Committee, but he was stripped of his special secretarial responsibilities within it.
 Perhaps "election" to the Volkskammer in 1954 represented a consolation.
 He was also appointed, in succession to Erich Hönisch, Second Secretary to the regional party leadership team ("SED-Bezirksleitung") for Berlin in July 1953.
 Since Berlin had been the focus of street protests the previous month, it may well have been thought that Axen's "Agitprop" experience would have been of value, but sources nevertheless present this appointment as a significant demotion.